 Not only is it key for feeding your frog, but it is also highly recommended for cleaning and easy maintenance of the terrarium.

 You can think of things like changing the water bowl, provide the frog with new plants or other maintenance that needs to be done such as changing the substrate when this is needed.

 If you use a plastic container or The Aqueon Tank Black (mentioned earlier), the only way to access the terrarium is from the top.
 This can be a bad thing if you want your maintenance to be easy and fast.

 If you want to make it easy for yourself, you can go for the Exo Terra All-Glass terrarium.
 This terrarium has swing-out doors, and this makes the accessibility for maintenance very easy.

 All of the above may seem like a lot of work but if you keep yourself to a loose schedule, it won’t feel bad at all.

 Do Pacman frogs make good pets?
-Of all the frog species out there, Pacman frogs make absolute great pets.
+Of all the frog species out there, Pacman frogs make absolutely great pets.
 This is because of the relatively low maintenance.

 How often should I clean a Pacman frog’s tank?

 You should renew the substrate every three weeks or so.
 You can change the water bowl every other day.
 Just keep in mind that the water you use is non-chlorinated.